-NOTE: Be careful not to squeeze the buttons more than directed, as this can cause insulin to seep out around the Blue Cap.
+NOTE: Be careful not to click the buttons more than directed, as this can cause insulin to seep out around the blue cap.

 6. The Patch is now primed.
 Return the Patch to the tray.

 4.5 Select and Prepare the Site